Biodiversity: Current biodiversity loss

 The World Wildlife Fund's Living Planet Report 2024 found that wildlife populations declined by an average 73% since 1970.

 During the last century, decreases in biodiversity have been increasingly observed.
 It was estimated in 2007 that up to 30% of all species will be extinct by 2050.
 Of these, about one eighth of known plant species are threatened with extinction.
 Estimates reach as high as 140,000 species per year (based on Species-area theory).
 This figure indicates unsustainable ecological practices, because few species emerge each year.
 The rate of species loss is greater now than at any time in human history, with extinctions occurring at rates hundreds of times higher than background extinction rates. and expected to still grow in the upcoming years.
 As of 2012, some studies suggest that 25% of all mammal species could be extinct in 20 years.

-In absolute terms, the planet has lost 58% of its biodiversity since 1970 according to a 2016 study by the World Wildlife Fund.
+According to a 2016 study by the World Wildlife Fund, population abundance among 3,706 monitored vertebrate species is exhibiting a persistent downward trend.
 The Living Planet Report 2014 claims that "the number of mammals, birds, reptiles, amphibians, and fish across the globe is, on average, about half the size it was 40 years ago".
 Of that number, 39% accounts for the terrestrial wildlife gone, 39% for the marine wildlife gone and 76% for the freshwater wildlife gone.
 Biodiversity took the biggest hit in Latin America, plummeting 83 percent.
 High-income countries showed a 10% increase in biodiversity, which was canceled out by a loss in low-income countries.
 This is despite the fact that high-income countries use five times the ecological resources of low-income countries, which was explained as a result of a process whereby wealthy nations are outsourcing resource depletion to poorer nations, which are suffering the greatest ecosystem losses.

 A 2017 study published in PLOS One found that the biomass of insect life in Germany had declined by three-quarters in the last 25 years.
 Dave Goulson of Sussex University stated that their study suggested that humans "appear to be making vast tracts of land inhospitable to most forms of life, and are currently on course for ecological Armageddon.
 If we lose the insects then everything is going to collapse."

 In 2020 the World Wildlife Fund published a report saying that "biodiversity is being destroyed at a rate unprecedented in human history".
 The report claims that 68% of the population of the examined species were destroyed in the years 1970 – 2016.

 Of 70,000 monitored species, around 48% are experiencing population declines from human activity (in 2023), whereas only 3% have increasing populations.